-If you leave no eligible pension beneficiaries upon your death, your refund beneficiary will receive a return of your total employee contributions plus interest, reduced by any benefit payments paid to you during your retirement.
-If you do not have a beneficiary on file with the Retirement Fund, then the refund of your remaining contributions will be paid to your estate upon receipt of one of the following legal instruments:

-- (I) letters testamentary; (2) letters of administration; (3) muniment of title; (4) affidavit of small estate; or - (5) judgment declaring heirship.
+If you leave no eligible pension beneficiaries upon your death, your elected refund beneficiary will receive a return of your total employee contributions plus interest, reduced by any benefit payments paid to you during your retirement.
+If you do not have a beneficiary on file with the Retirement Fund, then the refund of your remaining contributions will be paid to your estate upon receipt of one of the following legal instruments: (1) letters testamentary; (2) letters of administration; (3) muniment of title; (4) affidavit of small estate; or (5) judgment declaring heirship.

-Pension and refund beneficiaries must apply for the benefit (forms for surviving beneficiaries are available on our website) and will also need a certified copy of the members' death certificate, copy of your marriage license (if you are the surviving spouse), copy of your driver's license/government-issued photo identification card, copy of your Social Security card and a copy of your birth certificate.
+Pension and refund beneficiaries must apply for the benefit.
+Forms for surviving beneficiaries are available on our website.
+Pension and refund beneficiaries will also need a certified copy of the member's death certificate, copy of your marriage license (if you are the surviving spouse), copy of your driver's license/ state-issued picture ID, copy of your Social Security card and a copy of your birth certificate.

-Please note that pension beneficiaries who were on the city's health insurance will need to contact the City of Fort Worth Human Resources Department at 817-392-8644 or 817-392-8577.
+Please note that pension beneficiaries who were on the city's health insurance will need to contact the city's Human Resources Department at 817-392-8644 or 817-392-8577.